<img alt="" src="https://secure.gift2pair.com/210343.png" style="display:none;">

 • Krill weight is on average less than an ounce

-• They can generate their own light, something known as bioluminescence
+• They can generate their own light, which is known as bioluminescence.

 Krill Health Benefits for Pets